WebOrigami/docs/src/eg/intro.md

 ## Reading and creating files with `eg`

 You can use `eg` to feed files to your JavaScript functions without you having to write code to deal with files.
-When you reference a file in an expression,`eg` loads its contents from the local graph (the current folder), then can feed that content to any function you specify.
+When you reference a file in an expression,`eg` loads its contents from the local graph (the current folder).
+At that point it can feed the file contents to a function you specify.

 ```sh
 $ eg sample.txt